viacast/epg-editor/README.md

 * Add formatting function to avoid duplicate programs.
 * Implement an error boundary to avoid "white screen".
 * Add function to sort all unique programs of the list.
+* Add command to update version every time it is build.

 # Getting Started with Create React App